mcombeau/ft_transcendance/notes.md

 - Remove 2fa secret from fetch users/userid (userEntity) mmcombeau
 - fix validation
-- dont display profile button if not connected
 - 404 if page not exist (not tostring business)

+- make login page disappear if you are logged out
+- remove chat (+game ...) from navbar if not logged in

 -------------------------------------------------------------------------------------
 - validation: